HarpurCriticalArchive/web/overview.md

 In part, this was because Harpur was a habitual reviser, and because the papers he left behind at his death fell into a confusing state over the following decades, as his widow Mary Harpur sought to secure his legacy.
-The majority of the 2,700 versions of his 686 works in verse, together with the notes he wrote for them, have never been published.
+The majority of the nearly 2,700 versions of his 680 works in verse, together with the notes he wrote for them, have never been published.

 ### Archival and editorial policy